Eclipse Foundation Legal Resources

 Legal resource page for the Eclipse Foundation.

-This provides an in-depth look at the many legal documents related to the Eclipse open source community.
-This content is of value to committers, contributors, redistributors of Eclipse content, developers of Eclipse-based products and users of Eclipse technologies.
+- The Guide to the Legal Documents provides an in-depth look at the many legal documents related to the Eclipse open source community.
+This content is of value to committers, contributors, redistributors of Eclipse content, developers of Eclipse-based products and users of Eclipse technologies;

-This document answers some of the commonly asked questions about Eclipse.org licensing, contributions, working as a committer, and cryptography.
+- The Eclipse Foundation Legal Frequently Asked Questions answers some of the commonly asked questions about Eclipse.org licensing, contributions, working as a committer, and cryptography;

 - For other questions, email: email@example.com.

 Agreements and Licenses